emperormoth03/reproducible-research_homework/README.md

 ## Question 4.

 a.
 Running the provided code simulates two random walks each comprising 500 steps.
 The left and right plots have very different paths, highlightting the variability when random variables are involved.
-The colour of the lines represent the progression of time as the walks proceed, with the lines becoming lighter as steps increase, allowing us to see the progression of the paths.
+The colour of the lines represents the progression of time as the walks proceed, with the lines becoming lighter as steps increase, allowing us to see the path of the walks over the sequence of 500 steps.

 ![image](https://github.com/user-attachments/assets/125ab123-d847-4964-8242-4b07018fd2dd)